pyANSH/approach-1-primary-to-archive-via-dms/README.md

-# Test Approach 2: Pub/Sub DB Archiving with AWS DMS
+# Test Approach 1: primary and archive DB with AWS DMS

 This project demonstrates a database archiving strategy using AWS Database Migration Service (DMS).
 Use this project to simulate a primary database filling up with data and offloading old data to an archive database using an on-demand DMS task.